emerichunter/emerichunter.github.io/_drafts/2018-01-11-plotting_sadf.md

 ### And there was light

 The sysstat package, which can be found on many linux based servers nowadays is very usefull.
-It can collect data about what is happening to your CPU, RAM... [add references]
+It can collect data about what is happening to your CPU, RAM... (http://bencane.com/2012/07/08/sar-sysstat-linux-performance-statistics-with-ease/)[Here is a good start.]

 I won't get into specifics today, this is not the point.
 I would like to present it from the database perspective.
 It's all about persperctive.
 The Postgres user can access sysstat informations.
 And more interrestingly everything collected by `sar`.